Adirondack (train): Equipment

 Most Adirondack trains consist of five to seven cars hauled by a locomotive.

-The passenger cars are the Amfleet series built by the Budd Company in the mid-1970s to early-1980s.
+The passenger cars are the Amfleet I series built by the Budd Company in the mid-1970s to early-1980s.
 Most trains include a Café car (food service/lounge) and four to six Coach Class cars.
 Unlike other Empire Corridor trains, the Adirondack does not offer business class seating.

 All cars offer complimentary WiFi, an electric outlet (120 V, 60 Hz AC) at each seat, reading lamps, and fold-out tray tables.
 Passengers self-select seats on a first-come, first-served basis.
 Reservations are required on all trains; tickets may be purchased online, from an agent at some stations, a ticketing machine at most stations, or, at a higher cost, from the conductor on the train.

 Between New York City and Albany–Rensselaer, trains are pulled by a GE Genesis P32AC-DM dual-mode diesel locomotive at speeds up to 110 mph.
 The locomotives operate on third rail electric power in Penn Station and the Empire Connection tunnel and on diesel power for the rest of the route.
-Between Albany–Rensselaer and Montréal, traditional diesel-only GE Genesis locomotives are used.
+Between Albany–Rensselaer and Montréal, diesel-only GE Genesis P42DC locomotives are used.

 The Adirondack debuted in 1974 with D&H equipment, much of it from the Laurentian, as Amtrak was experiencing equipment shortages.
 These were supplemented by a pair of Skyline dome cars leased from the Canadian Pacific Railway.
 Two D&H ALCO PA diesel locomotives hauled each train.
 On March 1, 1977, new Turboliner gas turbine trainsets took over from the D&H cars.
 Conventional Amtrak equipment would eventually displace the Turboliners.

 In the coming years all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
 The trainsets for the Adirondack will have six passenger cars, which will include a cab control car, a food service area, and a mix of 2x2 Coach Class and 2x1 Business Class seating.
 The car closest to the locomotive will have batteries to supply electricity to traction motors in the locomotive when operating in Penn Station and the Empire Connection tunnel, eliminating the need for third rail propulsion.
 The arrangement will eliminate the time-consuming locomotive change at Albany–Rensselaer.